-- Take off the heat, stir in the butter and sea salt until the butter is melted and combined.
+- Take the mixture off the heat and stir in the butter and sea salt until the butter is melted and combined.
 Set aside to cool.

-- When filling is cool pour it in to the pie shell with the coconut custard filling.
+- When filling is cool pour it in to the pie shell.
 Cover with cling wrap and set in the fridge for at least 2 hours or overnight.

-- When set, slice the bananas and lay out over the filling.
+- When set, slice the bananas and lay out over the top of the filling.

 - To make the coconut whip, take the coconut milk from the fridge and turn it upside down for a few minutes.
 Open the can and pour out the thinner coconut water.